Yi Sun-sin: Military evaluation

 Some say Yi is an exemplar of conduct for both Koreans and even Japanese.

-Yi is often regarded as one of history's greatest naval leaders.
-Some military historians like Joseph Cummins and George Alexander Ballard place Yi on par with Admiral Horatio Nelson.
+Yi is often regarded as one of history's greatest admirals.
+Some military historians like Joseph Cummins and George Alexander Ballard place Yi on par with Horatio Nelson.
 According to Ballard: It is always difficult for Englishmen to admit that Nelson ever had an equal in his profession, but if any man is entitled to be so regarded, it should be this great naval commander of Asiatic race who never knew defeat and died in the presence of the enemy; of whose movements a track-chart might be compiled from the wrecks of hundreds of Japanese ships lying with their valiant crews at the bottom of the sea, off the coasts of the Korean peninsula... and it seems, in truth, no exaggeration to assert that from first to last he never made a mistake, for his work was so complete under each variety of circumstances as to defy criticism...
 His whole career might be summarized by saying that, although he had no lessons from history to serve as a guide, he waged war on the sea as it should be waged if it is to produce definite results, and ended by making the supreme sacrifice of a defender of his country.
 (The Influence of the Sea on The Political History of Japan, pp. 66–67.)

-Admiral Togo regarded Admiral Yi as his superior.
-At a party held in his honor, Togo took exception to a speech comparing him to Lord Nelson and Yi Sun-sin.
+Tōgō Heihachirō regarded Yi as his superior.
+At a party held in his honor, Tōgō took exception to a speech comparing him to Nelson and Yi: